 Before you write off the idea completely as something that’s just not for you, let the concept sink in for a little while.
 You might not be ready to “take the plunge” right away, but let the thought percolate and, eventually, you might feel up for it.
 Sometimes that just happens.
 Years ago, it was suggested to me that I pose for a local charity calendar – shirt off.
 (For those of you that didn’t check my name at the top or bio at the bottom of this post, I am male!)
 Needless to say, being pretty shy myself, I wasn’t comfortable with the idea.
 But I knew it was for a great cause and that it may help market my business.
 Well, a few weeks later, on the spur of the moment (or so it seemed), I said to my wife, “Let’s do this.”
 And we did.
 And I didn’t regret it.

 Same sort of story with my wife, herself.
-She is a psychotherapist here in the Comox Valley, who does a great job of marketing herself (not to mention that she knows a decent web designer 🙂 ).
+She is a psychotherapist here in Victoria, who does a great job of marketing herself (not to mention that she knows a decent web designer 🙂 ).
 She never had a problem having her photo or personal stories on her website.
 But when we talked about her doing an introductory video, it took a while for her to warm up to that idea.
 Eventually, though, she did and, after several scripts and takes and re-takes, we got a pretty good end result.
 Could it be better?
 Maybe.
 But the point is, so many of her new clients say that they watched it and felt like they truly got to know her.
 That is huge for a therapist, in particular, with whom people share their innermost feelings and confidence.
 If a picture is worth a thousand words, than a 90-second video… let’s see, at 30 frames per second, if my math is correct, comes out to 2.7 million words.
 Not including the ones spoken on the video.
 Pretty good, don’t you think?